How much does it cost to repair a hernia?

 Depending on the type of repair that you need, your surgery can be performed in a surgery center or a hospital.

-Dr Yunis operates at a surgery center that is 1 mile from his office in Sarasota.
+Dr Yunis operates at a surgery center called Sarasota Physicians Surgery Center and is 1 mile from his office in Sarasota.

-Dr Yunis operates at 2 full service hospitals.
+Dr Yunis operates at 2 highly regarded hospitals.

 Sarasota Memorial Hospital smh.com and HCA Florida Doctors Hospital Sarasota